 - The Legend of Zelda: A Link to the Past had something similar to the first Zelda game, but with an Iris Out before hand.

 - The Legend of Zelda: Ocarina of Time is a rare example of a 3D game doing this.
 When Link dies, the lighting is brought to a minimum, leaving just him & Navi visible, while all other moving entities freeze completely.
+If Link dies from drowning, he'll choke before his body goes limp and floats to the surface of the water (if he's wearing the Iron Boots underwater and drowns, he uses the standard collapsing death animation instead).
 Every other 3D Zelda game does this as well.

 - The Legend of Zelda: A Link Between Worlds pays homage to Link To The Past by having the same animation.

 - Every 2D Metroid game after Super Metroid did this.
-When Samus takes her last hit, she freezes in place & the entire screen turns black, except for her.
+When Samus takes her last hit, she freezes in place & the entire screen turns black, except for her, and her body is exposed.
+Each game has a slight variance to this animation:

 - Final Fantasy VI: If the party is defeated, the lead party member is seen disappointed in the middle of the screen against a black background.